dwkwan/Lyrics_For_Learning/README.md

 ## Future

 Beyond this initial MVP which was built in 2 weeks, I would like to continue to add many more features to Lyrics For Learning.
 In particular, I would like to setup an authentication system.
 With this, I would also like to enable users to have profiles so they can check out their past progress and further personalize the experience by suggesting songs and words to explore based on past use.
 In addition, I'd like to allow users to edit past submissions and upvote each other's interpretations as well.
-I am also considering adding a "Top User" board on the homepage as well.
+I am also considering adding a "Top User" board on the homepage too.

 If you have any feedback (ex: feature ideas) or would like to contribute to this project, please feel free to contact me.